audiophonics/Evo_Sabre_Volumio3/README.md

 ## What this actually does :
 * It comes packaged with the latest version of our OLED#2 script which is installed as a service and driven from volumio plugin UI
-* It installs and configure LIRC as to work with EVO SABBE Remote.
+* It installs and configure LIRC as to work with EVO SABRE Remote.

 ## What this does not do :
 * I could not add the option to easily import a custom logo for startup, this framework is not really designed for making a HTMLcanvas pop in the UI and do image analysis on the fly.
 I might add that later as a secondary utility.
-* Changing timezone (so the display will show the correct time).
+* Changing timezone (so the display will show the correct time without having to use SSH).
 This is a work in progress and will be available soon.

 ## Installation :
 This plugin has not been validated yet.
 So the only option until then is to follow the build from source section then do